aiven/devportal/docs/products/postgresql/howto/prevent-full-disk.rst

 ..
 Note::

-    If you temporarily upgrade your service to delete data, you may have to wait for the next backup to complete before you can downgrade to a smaller plan.
+    You might want to temporarily upgrade your service to a bigger plan to enable all users or applications to delete data without strict time limits.
+In such cases, you may have to wait for the next service backup to complete before you can downgrade to a smaller plan.

 Increase free space by deleting data
 ------------------------------------